misterdev/baselines/torch_training/Getting_Started_Training.md

 ## Training
 ### Setting up the environment
+Before you get started with the training make sure that you have [pytorch](https://pytorch.org/get-started/locally/) installed.
 Let us now train a simle double dueling DQN agent to navigate to its target on flatland.
 We start by importing flatland

 ```